in28minutes/getting-started-in-5-steps/README.md

 - Some instructions at https://wiki.eclipse.org/Eclipse/Installation#Troubleshooting

 ## Testing Eclipse with Embedded Maven

+Maven is one of the most popular Java build tools.
+Its is used to manage dependencies of java projects and build deployable units.
+We will use embedded maven in eclipse in our course.
+We will do the following things to test our embedded maven installation:
 - Create a new Eclipse workspace
 - Download a new Spring Boot project from http://start.spring.io
 - Import and run the Spring Boot Project